HomeSpan/HomeSpan/docs/UserGuide.md

 ##	Pairing to HomeKit

 HomeSpan devices can be paired to Apple HomeKit anytime the device is in the **READY‑TO‑PAIR** state.
 If the device is in the **NO‑WIFI state**, it must first be connected to your home WiFi network before it can be paired to HomeKit (see [Setting HomeSpan’s WiFi Credentials and Setup Code](#setting-homespans-wifi-credentials-and-setup-code)).
-If the device is already in the **PAIRED** state but it is not appearing in HomeKit, you may need to manually unpair the device so it can be re-paired (see [Troubleshooting](#troubleshooting)).
+If the device is already in the **PAIRED** state but it is not appearing in HomeKit, you may need to manually unpair the device so it can be re-paired.

 To reduce the possibility that a bad actor can remotely pair with a HomeKit device and take over control, HomeKit requires the use of a device-specific Setup Code to authorize the pairing process.
 This unique 8-digit code is not stored on the device itself (to prevent a hacker from extracting the code), but is usually found written on a tag attached to the device.
 Only someone who has physical access to the tag will know the Setup Code and therefore be able to pair the device to HomeKit.